 - Honor: To give back to the community and to help advance aromatherapy’s rightful place in health care.

 So what do you think?
 Why would you join?

 All you need is a few minutes to fill our the AIA membership application and a credit card or check for your membership dues.
 A new member packet will be emailed to you within 10-14 days.
 Join Now!

 How can my organization join AIA?

-Business membership is available for businesses directly associated with aromatherapy and has demonstrated support of the goals and objectives of AIA.
+A Business membership is available for businesses directly associated with aromatherapy and has demonstrated support of the goals and objectives of the AIA.
 The business is represented by one officer or other designated individual of the company, organization, institution, university, or clinic.
-Business memberships are available at different levels; for one member, two members, or three to five members.
+Business memberships are available for one person.

 How long after I join will I get my new member packet and membership certificate?

-You will receive your members packet with your wall certificate within 10-14 days.
+You will receive your members packet via email with your certificate within 10-14 days.

 When I join, may I call myself an aromatherapist?